 Biographies - Robert King

-ROBERT KING is widely acclaimed as one of the leading British conductors of his generation, enjoying for 38 years a dynamic career across the globe in an unusually varied range of repertoire spanning five centuries.
+ROBERT KING is widely acclaimed as one of the leading British conductors of his generation, enjoying for more than 40 years a dynamic career across the globe in an unusually varied range of repertoire spanning five centuries.

 Born in 1960 he was a chorister with the Choir of St John's College, Cambridge, where his solo performances included a best-selling recording of Duruflé Requiem.
 Whilst at Cambridge University in 1980 he founded the period instrument orchestra and choir The King's Consort, with whom he has toured in almost every European country, North and South America and the Far East.
 He made his BBC Proms conducting début in 1991 and has since been invited a further seven times.
 He has made more than 100 recordings which have sold 1,500,000 CDs and won many international awards.
 He now records for the VIVAT label.